Peter Nicolaï: Career

 In 1968, during his studies at the University of Amsterdam, Nicolaï started working as an assistant professor at the university's law faculty.
 He was later promoted to associate professor, which he remained until 2018.
 Between 1968 and 1975, he also worked as a freelance journalist for, among others, VPRO, Vrij Nederland and De Groene Amsterdammer.

 Nicolaï has been active as a lawyer since 1985.
 Having specialised in administrative law, he has often proceeded against the Dutch government, representing various (environmental) activist groups.
 From 1989 to 2004, he worked as a professor of public law at the Open University of the Netherlands.

 In the 2019 Senate election, Nicolaï was elected as a member of the Senate on behalf of the Party for the Animals.
 He was installed on 11 June 2019.

 Personal life

 Nicolaï resides in Amsterdam and has four children: two sons from his marriage with Ineke Lodder (married 1972), and two daughters from his marriage with Marynka Krylova (married 1992).
 His youngest daughter is singer Mia Nicolai.
-He is currently unmarried.
+He is currently married.